Editor's note: This popular story from the Daily Briefing's archives was republished on April 25, 2019.

 Read Advisory Board's take: Why seemingly revolutionary ideas never get past the drawing board

-Cleveland Clinic on Wednesday released its annual list of the top 10 medical innovations the health system predicts will "transform health care in 2019."
+Cleveland Clinic released its annual list of the top 10 medical innovations the health system predicts will "transform health care in 2019."

 For the list, a panel of Cleveland Clinic scientists and physicians, led by Cleveland Clinic's Chief Wellness Officer Michael Roizen sifted through over 100 nominations and interviewed dozens of scientists.
 The panel used that information to select the 10 up-and-coming innovations they predict will "significantly transform the medical field and improve care for patients at Cleveland Clinic and throughout the world," according to Roizen.

 The panel predicts that alternative therapies for pain will be the most important innovation of 2019.

 And research into the topic is underway at the Clinic.
 The Clinic is exploring innovative treatments for pain management, including aromatherapy, dietary changes, and stress management, to curb the number of unnecessary opioid prescriptions.
 Doctors are also employing pharmacogenomic testing, which analyzes a patient's genetic makeup to determine how well the patient will metabolize certain medication.
 This information can help prevent prescriptions for medications that might be ineffective at providing pain relief as well as prescriptions that could lead to adverse reactions.